theisuru/interval-manager/README.md

 - I have slightly changed the method signature to accept interval `start`, `end` instead of an `Array`.
 We can overload methods, if `Array` input/output is required.
 - Methods are small and follow clean code.
 There is no need for any comments to explain what each method does.
 - Possible to improve memory usage by using a `LinkedList` instead of `ArrayList`.
+- Basic form of thread safety (could be improved with `ReadWriteLock`. )